myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 }
 ```

+This allows the developer to provide the action that configures tenant specific services in the same place they configure the tenant resolution strategy and lookup service.

 ### The result

-Now you can configure tenant specific services in the same place you configure the tenant resolution strategy and lookup service.
+Now it's super simple to add tenant specific services to your application with the `WithTenantedServices` method on the `TenantBuilder`.

 ```csharp
 //Add multi-tenant services